Hepta-VII/Thesis_WardvanGerwen/README.md

 ## Advanced architecture:

+1) Node opening
+2) Bidirectional payment channel opening
-Within the advanczed architecture the payments are routed through the lightning network with the use of HTLC contracts.
+3) Transactions are performed over the lightning network leveraging the point-to-point architecture.
+Payments are routed through the lightning network with the use of HTLC contracts.
+4) Channels are only closed if needed, not after each market transaction/deal

 ```
 Input: